cjneely10/EukMetaSanity/INSTALLATION.md

 `sed`, `grep`, `cp`, `rm`, `gunzip`, `cat`, `conda`, and `git` should be on your PATH.

+---

+### Note on Conda installation

+The current installation process is very long-running (>12 hours).

+This is a known issue, and we are currently optimizing this download process.

+Users are advised to use a clean conda environment if they encounter this issue.

+---

 Ensure you have `conda`&ge;4.9.2 installed, that you have conda activated, and that you are in your `(base)` conda environment.
 Then, run the following commands: